Jhonnyguzz/jhonnyguzz.github.io/README.md

 This Jekyll template is a fork from [devlopr jekyll](https://github.com/sujaykundu777/devlopr-jekyll) Stay tuned for updates!

+This version has removed hosting support and it's pretended to be used in static servers and github pages

 ## How to run

 Unix OS systems